 Last command compiles and installs the module.

-If you get a error during apxs compile check you have GeoIP’s C API installed.
-If not download it from here.
-Read the INSTALL file before compiling and installing the C API’s.
-Usually its just this three commands
+If you get an error during apxs compile, check that you have GeoIP’s C API installed.
+If not, download it from here.
+Read the INSTALL file before compiling and installing the C APIs.
+Usually it’s just these three commands

 $ ./configure && make && make install

-To successfully complete this step restart Apache and check GeoIP module is loaded.
-This is done with following command
+To complete this step, restart Apache and check that the GeoIP module is loaded.
+This is done with the following command

 $ sudo apachectl -t -D [DUMP_MODULES] | grep geo